jeamya1105/GAN_tensorflow/README.md

-# Testing github
+# GAN Learning
-testing updata
+Just for record